supermegazinc/Android-BLE-Library/README.md

 3. Set the device

-   Setting the device will create a new BLEDevice that contains everything neccesary to perform a connection.
+   Setting the device will create a new BLEDevice that contains everything necessary to perform a connection.

     ```Kotlin
-    val bleDevice = bleController.setDevice(scannedDevice.mac, mtu) //Where MTU is the maximum ammount of bytes to be transfered by packet (from 23 to 517)
+    val bleDevice = bleController.setDevice(scannedDevice.mac, mtu) //Where MTU is the maximum amount of bytes to be transferred by packet (from 23 to 517)
     if(bleDevice==null) {
       //error
     }